cardozo/capacitor-screenshot/README.md

 # capacitor-screenshot-manager

-Plugin to manage screenshot on Ios and Android
+Plugin to manage screenshot on Ios ( detect event ) and Android ( block screenshot )

 ## Install